needle-mirror/com.unity.scripting.python/Documentation~/PythonScriptEditor.md

 # Python Script Editor

-The easiest way to start using Python for Unity is with the Python Script Editor:
+The easiest way to start using Python Scripting is with the Python Script Editor:

 ![Launching the Python Script Editor](images/python-console-how.png)